OneSila/OneSilaDocs/docs/graphql/users and multi tenancy.md

 ## Inviting Collegues

 Once a user has been setup, it will be assigned as `is_multi_tenant_company_owner`.
-This can be transferred, should you wish but more importantly, this user can also invite other users via:
+This can be transferred, should you wish but more importantly, this user can also invite other users.

+The flow is as follows:

+1. Invite user
+2. User get email with authenticatin link
+3. User Login via autenticateToken mutation
+4. Load languages and settings for user and offer password and language input
+5. Use acceptInvite mutation

+**Invite user**

 ```graphql
 mutation {